ProgrammeVitam/mailextract/Maven README.txt

 $ sudo apt-get update
 $ sudo apt-get install lib32z1 lib32ncurses5 libbz2-1.0:i386

-And add the java-libpst library to your local maven repo (compile and install the package...)
+And add the java-libpst library to your local maven repo (compile the develop branch in https://github.com/rjohnsondev/java-libpst and install the package...)